Last Updated on February 9, 2026 by Dave Schoenbeck

 When you own a small business, you risk running into many complex business problems throughout the lifespan of your company.
 While some of these problems will be small, many can be potentially life-changing.
 Your job as a business owner is to solve these problems as they appear, no matter the magnitude.

-Developing a solid set of problem-solving skills is essential for any small business owner.
+Developing strong problem-solving skills is essential for any small business owner.
 Here’s what you need to know.

 Common Problems Encountered by Small Business Owners